how to prepare a hedgehog cage

 Note: If there are other concerning things happening with your hedgehog, you should call and consult with your exotic veterinarian.

 What else do you want to know about hedgehog care?
 Let us know in the comments!

-Rachel, the owner of Penny's Prickly Pigs has been breeding hedgehogs since 2008, and owned hedgehogs off and on since she was 12 years old.
+Rachel, the owner of Penny's Prickly Pigs has been breeding hedgehogs since 2008, and owned hedgehogs off and on for 23+ years.
 We maintain a small herd to focus on quality and personality.
 We track pedigrees on all of our hedgehogs.

 Hedgehog Care: Everything you need to know